52 of ? chapters read

 If you haven't noticed already, I very much enjoy this series.
 It utilizes very few cliches, the main two are great characters, the story isn't overused, and implements its own ideas.
 Don't forget that it'll also make you laugh.
 In all honesty, I feel like everyone should give this a try.
 It's very sweet and adorable.
 Re-reading this so many gosh darn times is a good thing.
 Every time I do so, I am never disappointed.
 I will warn you, though.
 It probably or might seem like nothing too special at first, but once you've gotten past a certain point, and whether you re-read it or not, you will enjoy it as well.
 I seriously hope that this underrated manga gets noticed someday, as it is well-received by fans from the manga site I use, but not elsewhere.
 I daresay that it's a rare gem hidden in the rough.
 I really do hope that you'll enjoy it, too! read more

-(Spoilers ahead!)
-Dogs: Bullets & Carnage, a manga where the story seems so very simple.
-When in actuality, when you get far enough, can confuse you.
+Dogs: Bullets & Carnage, a manga where the story seems so very simple. ...in actuality, when you get far enough, it can confuse you.
 That's how complex it can get and it's not loopholes or anything of that sort.
 It's the kind of story that confuses you and makes sense when things are revealed later.
 At first it's pretty linear, and then what's this?
 Plot twists?
 A lot of them?
 Secrets being revealed?
 Oh what are its readers to do.
 DBC follows Haine, a guy anyone with common sense wouldn't wanna cross paths with.
 Well, if you don't know him well enough that is.
 He hangs around a church of all places, and has a bad past.
-He wants to get to the mysterious and ominous "underground" to get revenge against the evil female scientist, Angelika, who created him.
-He also wants to find out more of his past, and is joined by Badou, a mellow-like smoker.
-Joining them are Mihai, an old man who can fight, and the beautiful "sword maiden" Naoto.
-These 4 are the main protagonists, and the manga follows their past and futures.
+He wants to get to the mysterious, ominous, "underground" to finally put down the evil female scientist, Angelika, who created him.
+He also wants to find out more of his past, and is joined by Badou, a "mellow-like" chain smoker.
+Joining them are Mihai, an old man who knows his combat, and the beautiful "sword maiden" Naoto.
+These four are the main protagonists, and the manga follows their past and futures.